This post describes five iconic neighbourhoods in the city of Cairo, Egypt and tips for what to see there.

+Cairo has stood on the banks of the Nile for 1000 years and its neighborhoods are full of historical and cultural richness unparalleled in the modern world.
 There is more to Cairo than the pyramids and sphinx.
 There are incomparable museums and sprawling neighborhoods with a fascinating history.
-We visited the individual neighborhoods that make up Africa and the Middle East’s largest city.
-As it has stood on the banks of the Nile for 1000 years, Cairo’s neighborhoods are full of historical and cultural richness unparalleled in the modern world.
+We visited the individual neighborhoods that make up Africa and the Middle East’s largest city

 The city’s ancient past, its medieval bazaars and souks stand side by side with its contemporary art and music scene, while the roads are treacherous, gas prices are subsidized, and therefore everyone drives everywhere.